 Bike fans, amateurs, and pros come together to celebrate all things bicycle.
 There is a conference, a race, and a market as well.
 Join the peloton.
 Info HERE.

 Théâtre Aux Écuries (7285 Rue Chabot)

 This festival looks at new, fresh works in French.
 Community projects and special events are included.
 Details HERE.

 Montreal’s Urban Ecology group is taking up the message of Canadian’s urbanization spiritual leader, Jane Jacobs.
-Volunteers lead interested people on guided tours of the city.
-So far, Cote des Neiges, NDG, the Plateau, Le Sud Ouest, and Ville Marie are offering walks.
-Find out more about this unusual event HERE.
+Citizen volunteers lead interested people on guided tours of the city.
+So far, over 40 are available in Montreal.
+Find out more about this beloved event HERE.

 Montreal Medieval Fair / Salon de la Passion Médiévale et Historique

 Enjoy a weekend of Ren Faire fun.
 Music, dance, battles and over 75 exhibitors so you can get your chain mail kit, sword, and shield here.
 There’s even a fashion show to attend.
 Sexy vikings!
 One day tickets $19, three day tickets are $28.
 Packages for families.
 Click here for info and tickets.

 Palais de Congrès

 Everything fo the ladies of Montreal and Quebec.
 Speakers, workshops, lots of exhibitors, and of course a pretty good shopping zone.
 More info HERE.